 Did you know that arugula is actually a herb?

-Despite the fact that it is often characterized as the lettuce with personality, arugula is actually a member of the mustard family, brassicaceae, which includes broccoli, cabbage, and kale.
+Even though it is often characterized as the lettuce with personality, arugula is actually a member of the mustard family, Brassicaceae, including broccoli, cabbage, and kale.

 Arugula, also referred to as garden rocket, roquette, rucola or rugula (to name but a few) is an annual herb with lobular, elongated green leaves.